-- In addition to sharing his love of learning and discovery with his students, he also enjoys the challenging opportunities in teaching to create new and effective ways of clarifying difficult concepts.
-For example, in the 1960s he created an intgrated series of lessons to help students visualize and understand DNA structure and function, which he has used ever since (see his "Do It Yourself DNA Kit.").
-Also, in the 1970s, he gathered and developed materials for a text supplement booklet on The Limits of Science, in which students examined the many misconceptions about science, including what science is NOT, as well what it IS, primarily to establish the proper scientific context in which evolution could be effectively taught, and where "creation science" would have no proper place.
-This turned out to anticipate much of the philosophy and content of the ENSI program, so his involvement in ENSI is a very natural one.
-This Limit of Science booklet formed the basis of his new text supplement booklet Science Surprises (which see below).
+- In addition to sharing my love of learning and discovery with my students, I also enjoys the challenging opportunities in teaching to create new and effective ways of clarifying difficult concepts.
+For example, in the 1960s I created an intgrated series of lessons to help students visualize and understand DNA structure and function, which I have used ever since (see my "Do It Yourself DNA Kit.").
+Also, in the 1970s, I gathered and developed materials for a text supplement booklet on The Limits of Science, in which students examined the many misconceptions about science, including what science is NOT, as well what it IS, primarily to establish the proper scientific context in which evolution could be effectively taught, and where "creation science" would have no proper place.
+This turned out to anticipate much of the philosophy and content of the ENSI program, so my involvement in ENSI is a very natural one.
+This Limit of Science booklet formed the basis of my new text supplement booklet Science Surprises on the nature of science (which see below).

-- In 2000-2001, Larry was asked to develop interactive lessons for the new website being built professionaly for Don Johanson's Institute of Human Origins,.
+- In 2000-2001, I was asked to develop interactive lessons for the new website being built professionaly for Don Johanson's Institute of Human Origins,.
 The lessons submitted (along with lessons developed by ENSI colleague John Banister-Marx) are now available on the Becoming Human site.
-Click on "Learning Center" then on Larry's "Chromosome Connection" (or one of the other activities, by John).
+Click on "Learning Center" then on my "Chromosome Connection" (or one of the other activities, by John).
 "Lesson Plans" contains downloadable pages for clasroom use.
 See the ENSI lesson "Chromosome Connection 2" for an updated version, or a more structured version that uses a forensic science approach to this most compelling evidence for human-ape common ancestry, with multiple lines of evidence: Mystery of the Matching Marks.

-- In the Summer of 2001, Larry wrote some lessons, adapted other lessons, and reviewed other materials for the WGBH/PBS-Evolution project, mostly for their Teacher's Guide and the Online Course for Teachers.
+- In the Summer of 2001, I wrote some lessons, adapted other lessons, and reviewed other materials for the WGBH/PBS-Evolution project, mostly for their Teacher's Guide and the Online Course for Teachers.
 Their 7-part TV series on Evolution aired September, 2001.
 Many of the activities and lessons in their program came from the teachers of the ENSI project.

-- In 2008, Larry added a lesson intended primarily for middle school classes: Patterns in Time.
+- In 2008, I added a lesson intended primarily for middle school classes: Patterns in Time.
 It provides a novel scale for geologic time that relates directly to the ages of the students, giving them a more realistic sense of deep time than most scales do.
 It also makes them vividly aware of the fact that the different major classes of vertebrates emerged independently in step-wise fashion over many tens of millions of years, with each successive group showing features modified from preious groups, thus helping to dispell the popular misconception that the major forms of life all emerged at once, in the mythical "Cambrian Explosion."

 - 2009: Big year: the Bicentennial of Charles Darwin's birth.
 My family took me to England, where we visited many sites associated with Darwin.
 In London, we visited the British Museum of Natural History, where the statue of Sir Richard Owen, original promotor to establish the BMNB, was replaced by a magnificent statue of Charles Darwin, where it still stands today.
 The museum had a very special exhibit about the life of Darwin.
 We also visited Darwin's burial site in Westminster Abbey.
 And, of course, we traveled to Downe and spent a marvelous day at Darwin's home.
 I still get a lump in my throat when I remember walking quietly in the steps of this great biologist, along his well-known sandwalk.
 If at all possible, every biology teacher should visit this place as early in their teaching career as they can, so they can share with their students that special personal experience with "The Man."
-If interesting in reading more details of that week with Darwin, please contact the webmaster.
+If you are interested in reading more details of that week with Darwin, please contact the webmaster.

--2010-2012: Larry is currntly adapting his Limits of Science text supplement as a booklet for students in any science class.
-New title: Science Surprises.
-The surprises are the many misconceptions people have about science.
+-2010-2012: I am starting to adapt my Limits of Science text supplement as a booklet for secondary students in any science class.
+New title: Science Surprises: Exploring the Nature of Science.
+The surprises are the corrections to the many misconceptions people have about science.
 Students will encounter them as they read the booklet.
 The booklet will provide a context and resource for students as their teacher leads them through a series of Nature of Science lessons available on the ENSI site, giving them experiences with the many important aspects of science that are typically omitted from most textbooks.
-Field testing of the unit (by some 22 middle school and high school teachers) has been largely completed (as of November, 2012).
-Their feedback and pre/post test results will inform a rewrite of the booklet and Teacher's Guide.
+Field testing of the unit (by 8 middle school and high school teachers) was largely completed (as of November, 2012).
+Their feedback and pre/post test results have informed a rewrite of the booklet (at 8th grade reading level) and the Teacher's Guide.

-- He does manage to keep busy!
+- I do manage to keep busy!